cfpark00/cfpark00.github.io/index.md

 ## Travel
 ---
 Here is the world map of places I traveled.
+Seoul, Geneva, Paris, Boston

 ## Photography
 ---